voxel51/api-py/README.md

 ```

 In the latter case, your token is copied to `~/.voxel51/` and will be
 automatically used in all future sessions.
-A token can be
+A token can be deactivated via the
-deactivated via the `voxel51.auth.deactivate_token()` method.
+`voxel51.auth.deactivate_token()` method.

 After you have activated an API token, you have full access to the API.

 ## Example Usage

-To initialize an API session, issue the following commands in Python:
+To initialize an API session, issue the following Python commands:

 ```py
 import json